Demystifying Overtime Pay for Exempt Employees:

 A Guide for Small Businesses

 Small businesses rely on a diverse workforce, blending salaried and hourly employees to maintain operational efficiency.
-While salaried employees are typically considered exempt from overtime pay, it’s crucial for business owners to recognize that exemptions aren’t solely determined by job titles.
-The Fair Labor Standards Act (FLSA) outlines specific criteria for exempt and non-exempt employee classifications.
+Did you know that exemptions to overtime pay for salaried employees are not solely determined by job titles?
+The Fair Labor Standards Act (FLSA) identifies specific criteria for exempt and non-exempt employee classifications.
 In this article, we’ll explore what small businesses need to understand about overtime pay for exempt employees, covering salary thresholds, exemptions, and the case of administrative professionals.

 Salary Thresholds for Exempt Employees